Master of Business Administration - MBA

 To be considered for readmission, the student must submit a letter to the program director explaining why they should be readmitted to the program.
 The letter must include a plan for successful completion of the program.

-If readmitted, the student is automatically placed on probation with the terms of probation provided in writing.
+If readmitted, the student is automatically placed on academic recovery with the terms of probation provided in writing.
 Readmitted students are required to achieve a term GPA of 3.0 the first term after readmission.
 Failure to achieve 3.0 GPA or to comply with terms of readmission will result in dismissal from the program with no option for readmission.

 |MBA 6000||Management Essentials 1||3|